paulmillr/noble-secp256k1/README.md

 secp.etc.hmacSha256Sync = (k, ...m) => hmac(sha256, k, secp.etc.concatBytes(...m))
 const signature2 = secp.sign(msgHash, privKey); // Can be used now

 // 2.
-Use the shim only for node.js <= 18 BEFORE importing noble-secp256k1.
+Use the shim only in node.js <= 18 BEFORE importing noble.
-// The library depends on global variable crypto to work.
-It is available in
-// all browsers and many environments, but node.js <= 18 don't have it.
+// `crypto` global variable is already present in all browsers and node.js 19+.
-import { webcrypto } from 'node:crypto';
+// It is necessary for the library to work. import { webcrypto } from 'node:crypto';
 // @ts-ignore
 if (!globalThis.crypto) globalThis.crypto = webcrypto;